Overcoming Not Feeling Good Enough

 Upon arrival, I was introduced to Sid.
 He was friendly, smiley and very welcoming.
 Thankfully, the room was also small, which had just 6 other people.
 As I sat waiting for the training to start, my heart was hammering into my chest as I tried to conjure up any interesting, business related information I had to share with the people around me.
 I was amongst a group of professionals, of business owners, successful, proud people and I was seriously out of my depth.
 Once the course began we all introduced ourselves and I immediately realised that all of these people around me felt the same as I did.
 That feeling of insecurity and uncertainty was something we all had in common regardless of our employment status.
 I began to relax, join in and honestly, felt like I actually belonged somewhere.

-Two months later, I had found myself a small part time job that had no way of supporting me but was building up my confidence and my experience and frankly, I felt proud of myself for the first time in months.
-I had actually achieved something, regardless how small it may be.
-One day after returning from my 2 hour a week position, I noticed I had an email from The Meee Programme offering me a part - time job to work with them.
-I wish I could explain to you all how I felt in that moment, but words don't do it justice.
+Two months later, I had found myself a small part-time job that had no way of supporting me but was building up my confidence and my experience and frankly, I felt proud of myself for the first time in months.
+I had actually achieved something, regardless of how small it may be.
+One day after returning from my 2 hours a week position, I noticed I had an email from The Meee Programme offering me a part-time job to work with them.
+I wish I could explain to you all how I felt at that moment, but words don't do it justice.
 I had actually made a good impression, I actually had something to offer someone and most importantly, had got work just by meaning me, no matter how useless I felt.

 Almost a year later, here I am, working for Meee, alongside Sid and the team delivering our workshops and supporting with marketing.
 I had no idea that something that felt so daunting which offered no promise of employment would turn out to be just that chance I needed to feel part of something again.
 Yes, I was still nervous, yes I doubted myself but I had found purpose again and by seizing an opportunity had achieved something that felt impossible.